 In Kuala Lumpur, the Thean Hou Temple is notable in Taman Persiaran Desa.
 There is also the Buddhist Maha Vihara in Bricksfield.

 In Malacca, the Cheng Hoon Teng temple is also worth checking out.
 It is not as large as the Kek Kok Si Temple.

 The cave temples in Ipoh are also something really interesting to see.
 You can take a bus from the central bus station or a private car.
 There are several of them, one of which has a botanical garden on the other side of a hill that a cave goes through.
 Going up the rickety wooden stairs in some of them can be a bit spooky as well as the old scaffolding.
-These are some of the most impressive temples in Malaysia--and incidentally, Ipoh has some of the best Hindu temples as well if you want to see some excellent examples of Dravidian architecture without going to India or Sri Lanka. over 7 years ago
+These are some of the most impressive temples in Malaysia--and incidentally, Ipoh has some of the best Hindu temples as well if you want to see some excellent examples of Dravidian architecture without going to India or Sri Lanka. almost 10 years ago